kevinfjbecker/RepData_PeerAssessment1/PA1_template.md

 ### 2. Data filling strategy

-Fill in all of the missing values in the dataset using the mean for that 5-minute interval.
+#### Fill in all of the missing values in the dataset using the mean for that 5-minute interval.
+In the following code block an intermediary data set is produced, wherein the average per-interval number of steps is joined with the original data set.
+A new column is introduced "filledSteps", which is a combination of the inital steps data and avgerage data in place of NA entries.

 ```r